Stewart-Parker House – Georgetown, South Carolina

 This home in historic Georgetown is one of the city’s oldest.
-Built in 1740 by Robert Stewart, the august house originally was Georgian in style with a brick exterior.
-It wasn’t until wealthy merchant Daniel Tucker purchased the estate in 1787, following Stewart’s death, that the house was transformed into the Federal-style, stuccoed manse that it is today.
-Tucker also was responsible for adding the rounded rooms to either side of the home.
-It is believed that George Washington stayed here on his 1791 tour.
+Built in 1740 by Robert Stewart, the august manse was originally Georgian in style with a brick exterior.
+Not until wealthy merchant Daniel Tucker purchased the estate in 1787, following Stewart’s death, was the house was transformed into the Federal-style, stuccoed residence it is today.
+Tucker was also responsible for adding the rounded rooms to either side of the home.
+It is believed that George Washington slept here on his 1791 tour.

 Benjamin Allston, Sr. purchased the home after 1825, and by the twentieth century it was owned by the Parker family.
 In 1979 the Parkers sold the property to First Federal Savings and Loan Association of Georgetown, which later became Carolina First.
 The bank then donated it to the Parker-Stewart Foundation in 2001.
 The organization leased the building to the City of Georgetown the following year.

-Since 2006 the estate has been owned by the National Society of The Colonial Dames of America in the State of South Carolina and is used as offices and an event site.
-Facing the Sampit River, the location of the Stewart-Parker House makes it a popular venue for weddings and other formal gatherings.
+Since 2006 the estate has been owned by the National Society of The Colonial Dames of America in the State of South Carolina and is used to house offices and host events.
+Facing the Sampit River (as seen below), the location of the Stewart-Parker House makes it a popular venue for weddings and other formal gatherings.
 The property is also part of the Kaminski House Museum.